 To petition for academic reinstatement for a second or third academic disqualification, follow the same process as a first disqualification.
 However, reinstatement for a third academic disqualification must be approved by the University of Idaho's Academic Petition Committee.

-It is difficult to get reinstated immediately following a multiple disqualification situation.
+Reinstatement following a multiple disqualification situation is difficult.
 The university encourages students in multiple disqualification situations to take time away from school to evaluate their educational objectives.